michaltracz236000/playwright_test_website/README.md

-<b>A project in which one of the websites was tested with the help of the playwright library<b/>
+<h2>A project in which one of the websites was tested with the help of the playwright library</h2>

 Using playwright tested
 Selection of specific product parameters